CHIP-SPV/chipStar/docs/release_notes/chipStar_1.1.rst

 * Support __align__ attribute in HIP code (#659).

 * Level Zero command lists are now recycled (#665).

+* Improved support for fast-math compilation.
+Note that this requires using Clang's -ffast-math flag, not CUDA's -use-fast-math flag.

 ==============
 Major Bugfixes